joewatt95/lambdacplus/README.md

         This will include the 2 key functions `check` and `infer`, where `infer` involves synthesizing the type, while `check` involves verifying if an expression has a given type.
-        - `debruijn.ml` contains facilities for converting the parser's AST to the internal AST and vice versa.
-For an overview of the key functions, refer to its module signature, `debruijn.mli`.
+        - `ast_conversion.ml` contains facilities for converting the parser's AST to the internal AST and vice versa.
-        - `statements.ml` contains functions for evaluating statements.
+        - `eval_statements.ml` contains functions for evaluating statements.
     - `utils` contains utilities used in all parts of the project.

 ## Usage